cameronotoole44/tetrisRR/README.md

 ## Description

 A Tetris game built using React and Redux.
-I wanted to practice and enhance my skills in these technologies while creating a fun and interactive clone of the classic game.
+I wanted to enhance and showcase my skills in both of these technologies while creating a fun and interactive clone of the classic game.

 ## Features